Productivity, sounds cool, huh?

 Bufferapp: This is social media tool and I use to schedule status updated for my social media channels such as Facebook page, Google plus page and Twitter.
 An alternative to Bufferapp is http://www.socialpilot.co

 Wunderlist: This is an amazing app, which is available for all the mobile and desktop OS.
 I use this for my task-management and for managing To-do list.

-ManageWP: Along with ShoutMeLoud, I have almost 11 blogs running simultaneously and I use ManageWP to manage all of them from single dashboard.
+ManageWP: Along with ShoutMeLoud, I have almost 11 blogs running simultaneously and I use ManageWP to manage all of them from a single dashboard.
 They also have a free version for anyone with less than 5 WordPress blogs.
-Highly recommended tool for anyone who have more than 1 WordPress blog.
+Highly recommended tool for anyone who has more than 1 WordPress blog.

 oDesk: I use oDesk extensively for outsourcing time-consuming work such as transcript for my Youtube videos, doing research work and almost all the things which can be done by a virtual assistant.

-My articles on ShoutMeLoud are solution to my own problems which I face while blogging.
-At the same time, I offer various blogging related services and what ever I learn over time, I share them as a blog post on ShoutMeLoud.
+My articles on ShoutMeLoud are a solution to my own problems which I face while blogging.
+At the same time, I offer various blogging related services and whatever I learn over time, I share them as a blog post on ShoutMeLoud.
 All the articles are based on real-life experience, so it’s easy for me to write such articles and so far they are working great.

 To manage posting, whenever I’m into writing mode, I usually write 3-4 articles at one go and schedule them for coming days.
 I follow one article every-day and publish something to add value and avoid filler articles.